James Fauntleroy: Musical career

-Career — Beginnings
+Beginnings

 Fauntleroy began his professional songwriting career working with The Underdogs.
-His first major success came with “No Air” (2008), recorded by Jordin Sparks and Chris Brown, which became an international hit and one of the best-selling singles of 2008.
+His first major success came with "No Air" (2008), recorded by Jordin Sparks and Chris Brown, which became an international hit and one of the best-selling singles of 2008.

-Following the success of “No Air,” Fauntleroy co-wrote several tracks for Chris Brown’s album Exclusive (2007), including “Take You Down,” “Help Me,” and “Lottery.”
-He also contributed to Rihanna’s Rated R (2009), writing songs such as “Te Amo,” “Cold Case Love,” and “Photographs.”
-Around the same period, he began collaborating with Brandy, co-writing “True” and “Camouflage” for her album Human (2008).
+Following the success of "No Air", Fauntleroy co-wrote several tracks for Chris Brown’s album Exclusive (2007), including "Take You Down", "Help Me", and "Lottery".
+He also contributed to Rihanna’s Rated R (2009), writing songs such as "Te Amo", "Cold Case Love", and "Photographs".
+Around the same period, he began collaborating with Brandy, co-writing "True" and "Camouflage" for her album Human (2008).

 During these years, Fauntleroy connected with peers who would become long-time collaborators, including Hit-Boy, Frank Ocean, producer Brian Kennedy, and future members of 1500 or Nothin’, laying the foundation for a number of collaborations and partnerships that extended into the next decade.